ebzeal/user-cards/README.md

-# User Cards
+# World Countries

-An app built for learning purposes.
-Leveraging just react basics
+An app leveraging just react basics.
+This app dislays information of all the countries in the world.

 # Prerequisites